-Target 7 Eliminating gender inequalities 7.1 Proportion of ever-married or partnered women aged 15-49 who experienced physical or sexual violence from a male intimate partner in the past 12 months.
-Data on Gender based violence currently not available Target 8 Eliminating stigma and discrimination Percentage of women and men aged 15-49 who report discriminatory attitudes towards people living with HIV In study carried in 2012 to assess the knowledge, attitudes and behavior of 925 youth in the Kingdom towards HIV and AIDS; 71% mentioned that they would not buy fresh vegetables from a shopkeeper or vendor if they knew that this person had HIV, while 19 percent were sure.
+Target 9 Eliminate travel restrictions knew that this person had HIV, while 19 percent were sure.
 27% said that children living with HIV should not be able to attend school with children who are HIV negative, while 24% were not sure.
-Target 9 Eliminate travel restrictions NA Data on this indicator are collected directly by the Human Rights and Law Division at UNAIDS.
+Data on this indicator are collected directly by the Human Rights and Law Division at UNAIDS.
 Target 10 Strengthening HIV integration 10.1 Current school attendance among orphans and non-orphans aged 10-14 Not relevant.
 Applicable for concentrated epidemic.
 10.2 Proportion of the poorest households who received external economic support in the last 3 months PLHIV and the family members receive economic support from the Ministry of Social Affairs (SAR 2000/- per person /per month).
 In addition unemployed PLHIV receive SAR 2000/- per month like other unemployed individuals from the Government.
 The civil society through the community / home based care and support for PLHIV and their family members provide nutritional support, income generating activities, household / electrical goods (especially for the newly married PLHIVs) and other material support as required.

-Government HIV and AIDS policies

-National Commitments and Policy Instruments (prevention, treatment, care and support, human rights, civil society involvement, gender, workplace programs, stigma and discrimination and monitoring and evaluation)
+Government HIV and AIDS policies National Commitments and Policy Instruments (prevention, treatment, care and support, human rights, civil society involvement, gender, workplace programs, stigma and discrimination and monitoring and evaluation) The National Commitments and Policy Instrument (NCPI) is not required in 2015 report